 The current fort has nine original buildings, which is what makes it really special.
 Most of the forts of that time were disassembled, but Fort Larned still has nearly all of its buildings.
 It was made a National Historic Site in 1964 and is run by the National Park Service.

-Our family enjoyed the live interpreters dressed in period clothing, who took time to explain the different rolls of the buildings, and what life would have been like at the fort.
-The “soldier” who greeted my sons in the enlisted barracks explained he was going to have to walk all the way to Fort Dodge to make sure the mail got delivered.
+Our family enjoyed the live interpreters dressed in period clothing, who took time to explain the different roles of the buildings, and what life would have been like at the fort.
+The “soldier” who greeted my sons in the enlisted barracks explained he was going to have to walk to Fort Dodge to make sure the mail got delivered.
 He let them put on the heavy coat he was going to have to wear - even though it was a very hot day.
 The “blacksmith” patiently showed us how he made links on a chain or other supplies needed at the fort.
 One of the “officer’s wives” invited us to play on an 1860s piano in her living room.

 This was a fun family stop.
 It is very nicely done, and a lot of it is hands-on.
 You could spend an hour, or half a day depending on your level of interest.
 The fort also still basically sits in the middle of the prairie, giving a good picture of the kind of vast open spaces the Army was charged with protecting.